ggarra13/mrv2/README.md

 This utility verifies previous to a commit that all the C++ formatting follows the standard used in mrv2.

 You might also want to get Doxygen so as to get the source code documentation in docs/Doxygen.

-To get useful debug stack traces for mrv2, you need to mimic the build directories of the compilation:

-${PWD}

-and unzip there this file, so that you get:

-${PWD}/${BUILD_DIR}